Marsphw/Numerical_Analysis/Programming_Assignments/README.md

-# Chapter1: Programming Assignments
+# Programming Assignments

-This is the programming assignments for the first chapter of the course.
+This is the programming assignments of the course.

+## Chapter 1

 In this part, you can get the report by ```make report``` and get the result by ```make run```.
 You can get all of them by ```make```.